AR-2910/AR-2910/README.md

 - 📫 How to reach me **abhi.rana2910@gmail.com**

-- ⚡ Fun fact **The first computer "bug" was a real moth found inside a computer relay by Grace Hopper in 1947.**
+- ⚡ Fun fact: **The first computer "bug" was a real moth found inside a computer relay by Grace Hopper in 1947.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">